American gentry: Virginia

-The First Families of Virginia originated with colonists from England who primarily settled at Jamestown and along the James River and other navigable waters in the Colony of Virginia during the 17th century.
-As there was a propensity to marry within their narrow social scope for many generations, many descendants bear surnames which became common in the growing colony.
+Many of the original English colonists emigrated to the Colony of Virginia during the English Civil War and English Interregnum period (1642–1660), primarily settling at Jamestown and along the James River and other navigable waters during the 17th century.

-Many of the original English colonists, considered members of the First Families of Virginia, emigrated to the Colony of Virginia during the English Civil War and English Interregnum period (1642–1660).
 Royalists left England on the accession to power of Oliver Cromwell and his Parliament.
-Because most of Virginia's leading families recognized Charles II as King following the execution of Charles I in 1649, Charles II is reputed to have called Virginia his "Old Dominion", a nickname that endures today.
+Because most of Virginia's leading families recognized Charles II as king following the execution of Charles I in 1649, Charles II is reputed to have called Virginia his "Old Dominion", a nickname that endures today.
 The affinity of many early aristocratic Virginia settlers for the Crown led to the term "distressed Cavaliers", often applied to the Virginia oligarchy.
-Many Cavaliers who served under King Charles I fled to Virginia.
+Many Cavaliers who served under Charles I fled to Virginia.
 Thus, it came to be that the First Families of Virginia often refer to Virginia as "Cavalier Country".
-These men were offered rewards of land, etc., by King Charles II, but they had settled Virginia and so remained in Virginia.
+These men were offered rewards of land by Charles II, but they had settled Virginia and so remained in Virginia.

 Most of such early settlers in Virginia were so-called "Second Sons".
 Primogeniture favored first sons' inheriting lands and titles in England.
 Virginia evolved in a society of second or third sons of Englishmen who inherited land grants or land in Virginia.
 They formed part of the Southern elite in Colonial America.

 Many of the great Virginia dynasties traced their roots to families like the Lees and the Fitzhughs, who traced their lineage to England's county families and baronial legacies.
 Some, however, came from much more humble origins; such families as the Shackelfords, who gave their name to a Virginia hamlet, rose from modest beginnings in England to a place in the Virginia firmament.
 Some families, like the Gilliams, arrived in Virginia in the 17th century as indentured servants; by the late 18th century they had amassed several large plantations, including Weston Manor, and became landed gentry in the colony.
 Families such as the Mathews from later Scotch-Irish immigration also formed political dynasties in Old Virginia.
 At the same time, other once-great families were decimated not only by the English Civil War, but also by the enormous power of the London merchants to whom they were in debt and who could move markets "with the stroke of a pen."